Chaumont, Kentucky: Wondering Woods

-About 30 years after Mammoth Cave became a National Park, the community has had a sense of a revival in the form of a tourist attraction.
+About 30 years after Mammoth Cave became a National Park, the community had a sense of a revival in the form of a tourist attraction.
 The Village of Wondering Woods, later known as The Historic Wondering Woods and Tranquil Valley Village, was a living history museum that operated on a site just outside of park boundaries on the Barren County side of the Chaumont area during the summer months.
 The museum operated from around 1973 through as late as the Summer of 1992.
 It featured replicas of the milling company, a covered bridge, a doctor's office with early-20th century medical equipment, a school house and the Locust Grove Methodist Episcopalian Church.
 It also featured live entertainment by regionally and nationally known country musicians such as Bobby Mackey, and Minnie Pearl, and several gospel music bands such as The Estes Family, and several others; their performances at the village were usually tied in to festivals held each operating season.
-A tour of a cave and a trolley was added to the attraction in 1987.
+A tour of a cave on the property was later added, and a trolley was added to the attraction in 1987.

-The Wondering Woods village property was donated to the Conservation Fund in 1992 only to be given to the NPS.
-After the attraction closed down, most of the buildings were demolished in December 2003.
-However, in 2019, the park service purchased the property where the Wondering Woods village stood to bring back the tours of the cave that was part of the attraction.
+The Wondering Woods village property was donated to the Conservation Fund in 1992, only to be given to the NPS.
+After the attraction closed down after the 1992 operating season, most of the buildings were demolished in December 2003.
+However, in 2019, the park service purchased the property where the Wondering Woods village stood in order to bring back the tours of the cave that were once offered as part of the attraction.
+The tour of the Wondering Woods cave is guided, and requires a round trip bus ride with a park ranger from the Mammoth Cave National Park visitor center to the site as access to the site of the former theme park is restricted to the public.